per1234/esparto/user_guide.md

 ### 2.5.1 pinDefRaw

 This does very little other than tie the pin to the UI functionality.
 When it goes high, the callback is run, when it goes low the same occurs.
 Ignoring the both the benefits and overheads already discussed, this as close as you can get with **ESPARTO** to doing it yourself.
+Beware that if the input is electrically noisy a "bouncy" button for example, you may well get called many times on the downstroke and several more on the upstroke.
+It is up to your code to deal with that.

 Example invocation in setupHardware():

 `pinDefRaw(4,yourcallback);`

-Callback signature: `void yourcallback(bool hilo)`
+Callback signature: `void yourcallback(bool hilo);`

 Simple Example: